MicrosoftDocs/windows-itpro-docs/windows/manage/update-compliance-get-started.md

     <A HREF="images/uc-04.png"><img src="images/uc-04a.png"></A>
     <TABLE>

 4. Enter a name for the workspace, select the workspace region, and provide the email address that you want associated with this workspace.
-Select **Create**.
+Click **Create**.

     <P><TABLE BORDER=1><TR><TD>
     <A HREF="images/uc-05.png"><img src="images/uc-05a.png"></A>